NidzRao/NidzRao/README.md

 - 👋 Hi, I’m @NidzRao
 - 👀 I’m a robotics engineering graduate, interested in all things data and it's impact on people and behaviour.
 Storytelling is my passion - whether it's using words or numbers!
 - 🌱 I’m currently learning data visualisation tools like Power BI and Tableau, and data manipulation tools like Python and SQL.
-- 📫 You can reach me on nidhisureshrao@gmail.com or on LinkedIn using https://www.linkedin.com/in/nidhisureshrao/.
+- 📫 You can reach me at nidhisureshrao@gmail.com or on LinkedIn using https://www.linkedin.com/in/nidhisureshrao/.

 <!---
 NidzRao/NidzRao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.